spatialos/UnrealGDKTestGyms/USER_MANUAL.md

   * Press `F9` again to close the config UI.
 The game should capture the mouse again, and mouse movement should control the character camera like normal.

 #### SpatialEventTracingTests
-* These test whether key trace events have the appropriate cause events.
+These test whether key trace events have the appropriate cause events.
+They can **only** be run automatically.
-* They ensure that the following settings are added to DefaultSpatialGDKSettings.ini:
-  * bEventTracingEnabled=True
-  * MaxEventTracingFileSizeBytes=104857600

-These tests can only be run automatically.
 To run them:
    * In the Unreal Editor, navigate to Project Settings > SpatialOS GDK for Unreal - Editor Settings > Launch > Command line flags for local launch.
    * Click the + button.
    * Paste "--event-tracing-enabled=true" in the field that appears.
 Do not include the quote marks.